 2. Speed Up Your Phone

-As Android users, when you load up lots of apps in your phone, you are bound to face lag issues, freezes, touch input not responding etc. Well, not anymore.
-Your device is rooted, all those issues can go to hell.
-Apps like Clean Master help you clean your cache regularly, keeping your phone minty-fresh, while other apps like Greenify allow you to freeze background apps, so that the phone runs smoothly.
+As Android users, when you load up lots of apps on your phone, you are bound to face lag issues, freezes, touch input not responding etc. Well, not anymore.
+After your device is rooted, all those issues can go to hell.
+Apps like CCleaner help you clean your cache regularly, keeping your phone minty-fresh, while other apps like Greenify allow you to freeze background apps so that the phone runs smoothly.

 3. Backup Your Data More Efficiently